kingjotaro/projetoStable/pt_br/estruturas/acc_validation.md

 - `"30"`: Payment

-After verifying the balance and type of operation to be performed, we check the recipient of the transaction, as it is necessary to have their name for display on the transaction screen and save to record.

-If any of the conditions do not match, an error is triggered.
+The validation is done in two steps.
+In the first step, the origin of the request and the ownership of the validation are identified.
+In the second step, the information from the document is used to validate the requested operation or generate a new error structure.

 In the event of an error, the existing structure will be duplicated, and a new key-value pair will be added to represent the error type.
 This modified structure will then be returned.